JaumDarkz/blockchain-docs/Principles/Principles.md

 It's a combination of PoW (Proof of Work) and Longest Chain Rule (The more blocks) more confirmation, and more expensive computation

-#### ETH 2.0 will be Proof of Stake
+#### ETH 2.0 will be Proof of Stake Sharded Blockchain

+#### PoW & PoS are sybil resistance mechanisms

+#### The bigger the blockchain, the more secure

+#### Consensus is how blockchain decide what the state of the chain is

+#### Sharding and rollups are scalability solutions to layer 1

 ## Layer 1
-Base layer blockchain implementation
+Base layer blockchain implementation.

 ## Layer 2
-Any application on top of a layer 2
+Any application on top of a layer 2.

+#### Only so many transactions can fit into a block (have the power to increase gas price)

+#### Gas prices are how much it cost to perform executions on-chain

+## Congratulations!

+If you've gotten this far, probbably you have in your head at least minimally how a Blockchain works.